 All around the world, the phytocannabinoids are the more prevalent cannabinoids.
 This is why it makes sense that we also talk about their research and discovery.
 We also talk a little about the endocannabinoids and the synthetic cannabinoids.

 There are 100s of cannabinoids that occur naturally in different species of the cannabis plant.
 One of the first phytocannabinoids were things such as THC, CBD, and something called Cannabinol (CBN – when a plant becomes aged THC becomes CBN).
 Many of these were found in the year 1988, around the same time when the endocannabinoid system was discovered in our body.
-This was when the scientists were trying to find how THC interacts within our bodies, or moreover, how with our bodies.
+This was when the scientists were trying to see how THC interacts within our bodies.

 Gradually this has led to the discovery of how our endogenous system can interact with different types of cannabinoids.
 These can include all the types these chemicals found in the natural (and the unnatural) ecosystem.
-This way, they can discover the therapeutic potential of each cannabinoid that has been found until now.
+This way, they can discover the therapeutic potential of each cannabinoid.
 Additionally, this has also led to the research and development of synthetic cannabinoids that can copy their effects.
 These can be a mixture of two or are derived from one cannabinoid.

 Now you know what are cannabinoids.
 We also talked about the effects of the cannabinoids, the different types of it, and the endocannabinoid system.
 We also briefly talk about how these interact with the endocannabinoid system.
-We have also taken about their medicinal benefits in a little bit of more detail and gave some pointers on the research and discovery of these chemical compounds.
-We hope you absorbed this knowledge and will make good use of it.
+You will also find some pointers on the research and discovery of these chemical compounds.
+We hope you absorbed this knowledge and will make fair use of it.